pyside/pyside2-setup/examples/scriptableapplication/README.md

 python module import process.
-In this case, make sure that the application was built while the `virtualenv` was active, so that the build system picks up the correct python shared library and PySide2 package.
+In this case, make sure that the application was built while the `virtualenv` was active, so that the build system picks up the correct python shared library and PySide package.

 ## Linux Shared Libraries Notes